marek12306/CrantOS/README.md

 ## CrantOS is a virus!
 No, it isn't.
-Some antiviruses might detect it as a virus.
+Some antiviruses might detect CrantOS as a virus.
 Just ignore that.

 ## I want to submit translation
 Just create pull request!